stefanache/w10-anaconda-3-install-on-i5/README.md

    		'Python 3.7 version *'(now refer to Python 3.7.1)

-   Waiting to finish the download and then open your
+   then waiting to finish the download.
+   After that  open your directory

         c:\Downloads

-   to see that you finish the download of file named:
+   to see if the download of file named:

          Anaconda3-2018.12-Windows-x86_64.exe

+   is finished.

 3) Finally, click on this file Anaconda3...-x86_64.exe from c:Downloads directory to start the your installer.
    Accept all and then click 'Next' to 'Finish' the installment.